 He was born in 1902 at York Cottage on the Sandringham Estate in Norfolk and was the fourth born after his brothers, Edward, Albert and Henry.

-This makes him Queen Elizabeth's uncle (her father's brother).
+This makes him Queen Elizabeth's uncle (her father's brother) and Lady Amelia Windsor's grandfather.
 You might be thinking, does that mean King George V and Queen Mary had two sons named George?
 No, King George VI (the Queen's father) was actually named Albert, but when made King, he was known as King George VI.
 Of course, he was never meant to be King, but when his older brother Edward abdicated the throne after choosing to marry Wallis Simpson, he became King and the rest is history.

 Prince George's line of work